-“So what’s the deal with hashtags on Instagram?
-Do they still matter?”
+“So what’s the deal with Instagram hashtag research?
+Do hashtags still matter?”

 I get this question a lot and it’s a tough one to answer.
 The simple response is “yes,” but the rules have changed considerably since the platform first launched eight years ago.

 Copy-and-pasting the same 20 hashtags into your caption will not guarantee you reach anymore. #SorryNotSorry is what the folks at Instagram would probably tell you, those days are long gone.
 Nowadays, if you’re looking to hashtags to give your post a boost in organic visibility, you will need to think strategically.

 Fortunately, there is a rather straightforward way to do this and it starts with hashtag research.
 Taking a more thoughtful approach to the Instagram hashtags you use will get you better returns in the long run, in the forms of reach and engagement.

 Here’s the Jasmine Williams Media approved, step-by-step guide to Instagram hashtag research.
 Let’s dive in, shall we?